shinolab/autd3-old-monorepo/doc/book/src/en/Users_Manual/getting_started.md

 First, connect the AUTD3 device and the PC to [XILINX Platform Cable](https://www.xilinx.com/products/boards-and-kits/hw-usb-ii-g.html), and [J-Link Plus](https://www.segger.com/products/debug-probes/j-link/models/j-link-plus/) with [J-Link 9-Pin Cortex-M Adapter](https://www.segger-pocjapan.com/j-link-9-pin-cortex-m-adapter).
 Next, connect AUTD3 to the power supply and power it on.
-Next, run `dist/firmware/autd_firmware_writer.ps1` from powershell and follow the instructions.
+Next, run `dist/firmware/autd_firmware_writer.ps1` from PowerShell and follow the instructions.
 The update will take a few minutes.

 ## Building first program

-First, open a terminal and prepare an directory for sample.
+First, open a terminal and prepare a directory for the sample.

 ```
 mkdir autd3_sample